redbooth/departure/README.md

 ## How it works

-When booting your Rails app, Percona Migrator extends the `ActiveRecord::Migration#migrate` method to reset the connection and reestablish it using the `PerconaAdapter` instead of the one you defined in your `config/database.yml`.
+When booting your Rails app, Departure extends the `ActiveRecord::Migration#migrate` method to reset the connection and reestablish it using the `PerconaAdapter` instead of the one you defined in your `config/database.yml`.